 As an example, the gadget cat from the future, Doraemon’s yummy buns, Dorayaki (どら焼き) is a wagashi variety widely known in the world.

 But have you ever heard of Kintsuba (きんつば)?
 I wondered because it is a famous wagashi with a long history but not so popular even in Japan.

 Kintsuba is the abbreviation of Kintsuba Yaki (きんつば焼き), made from sweet Azuki red bean paste coated in a thin layer of wheat flour dough.

 In its name, Tsuba (つば) originally refers to a Japanese sword guard, like which traditional Kintsuba is shaped, while Kin (きん/金) means gold.

 The origin of Kintsuba Yaki dates back to the mid-Edo period, about 400 years ago, when the confection was first made in Osaka using rice flour and given the name Gintsuba (銀つば).

-After that, in the late 17th century, the wagashi was introduced to Edo (present Tokyo), where the ingredient of the dough was changed from rice flour to wheat flour, and the name also from Gintsuba to Kintsuba because “Kin (金 : gold)” is more valuable than “Gin (銀)” meaning silver.
+Later, in the late 17th century, the wagashi was transmitted to Edo (present-day Tokyo), where the ingredient in its coating was changed from rice flour to wheat flour.